Bailiffs And High Court Writs (HCEO).

 • The bailiff took PHOTOGRAPHS of documents and valuables around the house.

-Unless a bailiff has established a Controlled Goods Agreement regarding the items depicted in the photographs, there is no justification for them to possess images of your documents and valuables.
-Such photographs could potentially be exploited by individuals to gain access to your bank details or to facilitate a future burglary, as they provide insight into the nature and location of your valuable possessions.
-It is imperative to report this incident to the police, inform your bank, and notify the data controller of the bailiff company, requesting confirmation of the destruction of the photographs.
+Unless a bailiff has made a Controlled Goods Agreement with the items listed in the photographs, there is no need for bailiffs to possess photographs of your documents and valuables.
+This unauthorized possession can lead to serious security breaches, such as someone using them to steal your bank details or return to your home knowing where you keep your valuables and burgle your home.
+It's imperative that you take immediate action by reporting it to the police, informing your bank, and giving notice to the data controller of the bailiff company, requiring them to confirm they have destroyed the photographs.

 • Learn More